Just outside Mosjøen’s town centre is one of the longest stone stairs in the world. The impressive Helgeland Stairs has over 3000 stone steps.

 Description of your hike

 As you ascend Øyfjellet (818 m), you should voice a silent thanks to the Sherpas who came from Nepal and built these impressive mountain stairs.
-The Helgeland Stairs is one of the world’s longest such stairs and is ranked amongst the top five in Norway, with top stone quality.
+It counts 4 175 steps and is the world’s longest stone stairs and is ranked amongst the top five in Norway, with top stone quality.
 It’s easy to see why: only the best quality stone has been used, and each step is two metres wide, allowing up to three people to walk abreast.

 The steps quickly climb the mountain, soon granting you a wonderful view over Mosjøen.
 Along the way are several prepared picnic areas where you can take a breather and enjoy the view.
 From the summit, which is marked by a cairn called Øyfjellvarden, you have a breathtaking 360-degree panorama.
 As you peer down, you can see the attractive coastal town of Mosjøen in its entirety.